slackapi/slack-github-action/README.md

 ##### Posting a message with blocks

-More detailed messages with nested JSON, like block messages made with block kit, work as the API call might hope:
+More complex message layouts, like messages made with [Block Kit][block-kit] blocks, can also be sent with Slack API methods:

 ```yaml
 - name: Post to a Slack channel